Creighton4Good/BlueJay-Bites/README.md

 **4. Accessing the app**
 * Open `localhost:8081` on browser for web
-* Scan the QR code for mobile Expo Go
+* Scan the QR code to access Expo Go on mobile

 ---

 ## Contributions

-For detailed on contributing, take a look [here](https://github.com/Creighton4Good/BlueJay-Bites?tab=contributing-ov-file)
+For details on contributing to the application, take a look [here](https://github.com/Creighton4Good/BlueJay-Bites?tab=contributing-ov-file)

 ## License:
 This project is licensed uner the MIT license - take a look at the [license](https://github.com/Creighton4Good/BlueJay-Bites?tab=License-1-ov-file) for details